 The vacuum filter is a negative-pressured, gravity-assisted, filter media-based filtration system.
-It is an evolved form of the basic paper band filtration system with the advantage of occupying lesser floor space.
+It is a larger, evolved form of the basic, compact paper band filtration system.

-For processes removing finer materials such as grinding, rolling mills etc, a finer filtration level is required.
-If the fluid is not filtered to the desired filtration level, the particles may leave a mark on the surface.
-Normal gravity filters do not give the desired filtration level and the media consumption can be very high.
+For finer processes of material removal like grinding and rolling mills, a finer filtration level may be required.
+If the fluid is not filtered to the desired filtration level, finer particles can leave marks on the surface of machines or workpieces.
+Normal gravity filters do not have the capacity to filter to the desired filtration level and the media consumption is very high too.
 In such cases, a vacuum filter is an ideal solution.
-With the help of a vacuum producer, finer filter media can also be used for very fine operations.
+With the help of a vacuum filtration system and finer filter media, very fine filtration can be achieved effectively.

-Vacuum filters work on the pressure differential created due to the suction of a pump.
+Vacuum filters work on a pressure differential created by the suction of a pump.
 It is this pressure difference that enables better filtration.

 The filtration system consists of a conveyorized dirty tank with an inlet chute.
-The bottom of the tank forms the vacuum chamber created by a pump suction.
-The filter media (depending on the clarity requirement) is laid between the conveyor and the vacuum chamber.
-The fluid is sucked through the media to the chamber where the clean liquid collects, while the dirt particles remain on the media.
-The pump suction connected to the vacuum chamber sucks the clean fluid.
-When the media chokes, the vacuum increases and is sensed by a switch.
+The bottom of the tank forms a vacuum chamber created by the suction pump.
+The filter media (depending on clarity requirement) is laid between the conveyor and the vacuum chamber.
+Dirty fluid is passed through the filter media to the vacuum chamber where clean liquid collects while the dirt particles remain on the media.
+The pump suction connected to the vacuum chamber sucks out the clean fluid.
+When the media chokes, vacuum increases and is sensed by a switch.
 A common drive placed at the exit end activates the conveyor and pushes out the dirty media.
-A clean filter media of fixed length takes its place and the normal cycle resumes.
+A clean filter media of fixed length takes its place and the cycle resumes.